 The chat for buyers isn’t that different from the one for sellers.

 However, the list of FAQs might be different as they will most likely have different questions compared to sellers.

 But as for the chat between customer and seller — it’s all the same.

 ⚙️ Tech Stack

 To make your custom marketplace more functional and convenient to use, you can integrate various APIs and SDKs to your website.

 - For the Payment Gateway, you can use Braintree, Stripe, or Google Pay.

 - To enable Social Media Sign Up, you can use Twitter

 - For the chat feature, you can use Sendbird or TalkJS.

-- Another useful technology you can integrate is VR (Virtual Reality) to enable 3D visualization of your product.
+- Another useful technology you can integrate is VR (Virtual Reality) to enable a 3D visualization of your product.
 A great example of such a technology can be VividWorks.